Automate FNOL Intake and Cut Response Times by 95%

 The core issue is that keyword-based rules and manual sorting cannot understand context.
 An email containing the word "fire" could be a catastrophic commercial property loss or a minor kitchen flare-up in a rental unit.
 Without an AI model that understands the narrative of the claim, every report requires human review, creating a permanent bottleneck that scales with claim volume.

-The core logic is a FastAPI service that receives the raw claim text.
-This text is sent to the Claude API with a carefully engineered prompt to extract key entities: policy number, claimant name, incident type, and a narrative summary.
-The API call returns a structured JSON object in under 800ms.
-We then use a second prompt to assign a severity score from 1-10 based on the extracted information.
+The core of the system would be a custom-built FastAPI service, engineered to receive and process the raw claim text.
+This service would send the text to the Claude API, utilizing a carefully designed prompt to accurately extract critical entities such as policy number, claimant name, incident type, and a concise narrative summary.
+The Claude API is capable of returning a structured JSON object, often within 800ms, enabling rapid processing.
+A subsequent prompt would then assign a severity score, typically on a scale of 1-10, based on the extracted information.

 A one-time project cost with monthly hosting on AWS Lambda typically under $30.
 No per-claim fees or per-user licenses that penalize growth.